Believe it or not, there are plastic-eating bacteria in our oceans and landfill sites munching away at our plastic pollution problem.

 In this way, we might be able to speed up further the process of cleaning the land, waterways, and oceans of the world.

 Who knows, maybe we can return to clean oceans, healthy wildlife, and a myriad of living species on the rise.

 How Fast Do Plastic-Eating Bacteria Eat Plastic?

-This is a hard question to answer given the small amount of study completed on this new and interesting discovery.
+Given the small amount of study completed on this new and interesting discovery, this is a hard question to answer.